cabanem/firebase-ruby-workato/.docs/fb-studio-setup.md

 bundle config set clean true

 # If ICU path is set by dev.nix, Bundler will pass it to charlock_holmes
-bundle install --retry 2 --without "development test rubocop"
+bundle install --retry 2
+bundle binstubs workato-connector-sdk --path=bin

 # Create a binstub for the CLI so we can just run ./bin/workato
 bundle binstubs workato-connector-sdk --path=bin